Polyvinyl-Records/polyvinyl-records/instances.md

 # How to Create a New Product Instance:
 > Instances are different formats of the same release.
-Edit pricing

 ## Getting Started
 #### Located Under Products: <br />